Cyb3rn0id/Analog_Gauge_Arduino/readme.md

 You can paint the gauge on the screen calling the function:

-<code>void drawGauge(uint8_t x, uint8_t y, uint8_t arc, uint8_t radius, uint8_t stp, uint8_t tickl, float gaugemin, float gaugemax, uint8_t decimals, float gz, float yz)</code>
+`void drawGauge(uint8_t x, uint8_t y, uint8_t arc, uint8_t radius, uint8_t stp, uint8_t tickl, float gaugemin, float gaugemax, uint8_t decimals, float gz, float yz)`

 where:

-- <code>x</code>, <code>y</code> : are the coordinates of the center of the circle that will describe the gauge.
+- `x`, `y`: are the coordinates of the center of the circle that will describe the gauge.
 Imagine the Gauge as a top arc of a circle.
 The pointer will be fixed in this center (even if not visible).

-- <code>arc</code> : arc of circle in degree that will describe the gauge.
+- `arc` : arc of circle in degree that will describe the gauge.
 Valid values up to 180.

-- <code>radius</code> : radius of the circle that will describe the gauge
+- `radius` : radius of the circle that will describe the gauge

-- <code>stp</code> : steps, number of "minor" ticks between main ticks.
+- `stp` : steps, number of "minor" ticks between main ticks.
 Main ticks are hard-wired as 5

-- <code>tickl</code> : length, in pixel, of the main ticks.
+- `tickl` : length, in pixel, of the main ticks.
 Minor ticks will be a fraction of this

-- <code>gaugemin</code>, <code>gaugemax</code> : minimum and maximum value on the scale.
+- `gaugemin`, `gaugemax` : minimum and maximum value on the scale.
 Are float values so you can use decimal and negative numbers too.
 Only numbers on main ticks will be drawn.

-- <code>decimals</code> : number of decimals to be shown on the labels of main ticks.
+- `decimals` : number of decimals to be shown on the labels of main ticks.
 0 will print no decimals

-- <code>gz</code>, <code>yz</code> : value for painting green zone and yellow zone respectively.
+- `gz`, `yz` : value for painting green zone and yellow zone respectively.
 A green arc will be painted from "gaugemin" value to "gz" value.
 A yellow arc will be painter from "gz" to "yz" value and a red arc will be painted from "yz" to "gaugemax" value.

 This function will be called only once, at startup.